-The Law Society kindly acknowledges the work of Jo Honigmann (Just Equality), Penny Letts and the Law Society’s Mental Health and Disability Committee and the Wills and Equity Committee in developing this guidance.
+We thank Jo Honigmann (Just Equality), Penny Letts and our Mental Health and Disability and Wills and Equity committee in developing this guidance.

 We would also like thank Nadine Tilbury and Beth Tarleton at the Norah Fry Research Centre (Bristol University) for their assistance in providing a case study about clients with learning disability.